avilches/mcp-qiskit/README.md

 ## Prerequisites

 - Python 3.10+
-- Qiskit libraries
+- Qiskit installed with an IBM Quantum account
-- FastMCP
-- httpx
+- Claude Desktop (or any MCP-compatible LLM client)

 ## Setup